yingqiaogit/ipbreport/README.md

-# Node.js Application
+# Disaster Information Search with Concept-Based Ranking

-This application was created for participating in the Bluemixathon Challenge: http://devpost.com/software/disaster-information-search-with-concept-based-ranking
+This application was created for the Bluemixathon Challenge: http://devpost.com/software/disaster-information-search-with-concept-based-ranking